Sant720/sandwich/content/docs/extras/improve.md

 - “My ingredients slip out of the sandwich.”
   Tips related to layering order, crumb removal, structural friction, and compression.

 This would serve users who run into common execution problems and want practical fixes.

+> [!important]
+> The answers to these issues and questions would be based on and link out to the existing information in the site, mainly [Core principles](/docs/sandwich/core-principles/).

 ---